-- St Augustine of Canterbury Catholic Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using St Augustine of Canterbury Catholic Primary School provided or approved communication channels; for example, St Augustine of Canterbury Catholic Primary School provided email accounts on agreed systems Office Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our St Augustine of Canterbury Catholic Primary School behaviour policy and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
-St Augustine of Canterbury Catholic Primary School will continue to be clear who from the school (if anyone) their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.
+- St Michael's School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using the school provided or approved communication channels; for example, St Michael's provided email accounts and phone numbers using Parentpay - o Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL.

+- Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our Acceptable Behaviour Policy following the Policy for Remote Learning - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with our child protection and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+St Michael's School will continue to be clear who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parent controls are implemented at home.